-She usually picked up her speed as she passed the doorway as if the world was attempting to grope and claw at her and not leave her to the safe zone.
-Quickly as she escapes the entryway she seeks those she recognizes and a virtual type shield seems to come over her as a transformation of sorts occurs.
-The bubble of her environment at last covers her.
+She usually picked up her speed as she passed the doorway as if the world was attempting to grope and claw at her back not allowing her the safe zone.
+She escapes the entryway seeking those she recognizes and a virtual type shield seems to come over her as a transformation of sorts occurs.
+The bubble of her environment, at last, covers her.

 She entered the church gym and ran as if she were a gazelle, her feet barely touching the floor.
 As the woman turned her head she caught a glimpse of the face soaring toward her seeking the solace of a warm greeting and a bear hug.

-She has shared her secrets with only a few and for those that she has allowed in, they want for her to have her bubble last as long as possible.
-Yes, this bubble will pop, but not yet, at least not for the typical two hours of youth activity and sermon message prepared just for the likes of her.
-At last, the lamb is home surrounded by love, even if only for a few hours in her week.
+She has shared her secrets with only a few and for those that she has allowed in, they want her bubble last as long as possible.
+Yes, the bubble must pop, but not yet, at least not for the typical two hours of youth activity and sermon message prepared for the likes of her.
+At last, the lamb is home surrounded by love, if only for a few hours in her week.

 Are you a lost lamb?

-Oh how we should all want for the abounding joy of the spirit to enter those lost or strayed and how passionately we should ache for those trying to find their way to a bubble for just a few hours a week?
+Oh how we should all want for the abounding joy of the spirit to enter those lost or strayed and how we should ache for those trying to find their way to a bubble for a few hours a week?
 We have no real idea of the pain behind their reality and we have no need to judge or to attempt the understanding of their said reality.
 We must only trust in the amazing love of Christ.
-We must have faith and belief in the cross for which He was crucified and paid the price for all of us.
+We must have faith and belief in the cross for which He was crucified and paid the price for all.

 © 2013 The Stages Of ME